Hi, I’m Tasha – the conservative hippie.

 To 2 wonderful kids – my Beautiful Girl and the Little Man.
-Which is not bad, considering that once upon a life time I never wanted to have children.
-Even though there are days when I want to string them up by their toenails, I couldn’t imagine my life without them.
+Not bad, considering that once upon a life time I never wanted to have children.
+My greatest fear is that one day they’ll no longer want to give me cuddles and will ridicule me for enjoying Disney movies more than they do.
+And even though there are days when I want to string them up by their toenails, I couldn’t imagine my life without them.

 Married 20+ years now.
-There’s days I love my Husband and there’s day I loathe him.
+There are days I love my Husband and there are day I loathe him.
 He’s my rock, my chief cheerleader (he just refuses to wear the skirt and shake the pom-poms) and the one who makes my coffee every morning.
 He’s also another person I couldn’t imagine living without.

 I work with the kids who need that extra bit of assistance in class.
 When I trained as a high-school teacher, I never thought that this is where teaching would lead me, but it is one of the most rewarding jobs I have ever worked at.
 Seeing the light bulb come on when that thing that had them stumped comes together never gets old.